 Mortgage Rates Near 2-Month Lows

 Mortgage Rates maintained their recent winning streak today, falling for the 5th straight day.
 The average lender is now offering the best rates in nearly 2 months.
-You’d have to go back early August or late July (depending on the lender) to see a better combination of rate and upfront cost.
+You’d have to go back early August or late July.
+It depends on the lender to see a better combination of rate and upfront cost.

-This brings up a caveat that has been important in the past few months.
-The outright range of rate movement has been exceptionally small!
-We talk about “rates” moving every day, but that’s just convenient shorthand for “the combination of NOTE RATE and UPFRONT LENDER COSTS.”
-Those upfront costs are sometimes referred to as “points,” but that isn’t a universal definition.
+This raises a caveat that has been important over the past few months.
+The outright range of rate movement has been minimal!
+We talk about “rates” moving every day, but that’s just convenient shorthand.
+It stands for “the combination of NOTE RATE and UPFRONT LENDER COSTS.”
+Those upfront costs are sometimes referred to as “points,” but that term isn’t universally used.
 Regardless of the label, this refers to whatever costs the lender is charging (or paying) at closing.
-These usually include things like origination fee, discount, processing, etc… anything that is paid to the lender.
+These usually include origination fees, discounts, processing fees, and other amounts paid to the lender.

 All that to say, most of this “movement” in rates has been in the form of the upfront costs on any individual day.
-If we look at the last 5 days all together, however, we have seen almost a full eighth of a point decrease in the rate itself.
-Floating is less risky now than it had been early last week, but keep in mind that the longer streaks like this go, the more susceptible they are to corrections.
+If we look at the last 5 days, however, we have seen almost a full eighth of a point decrease in the rate.
+Floating is less risky now than it was early last week.
+However, keep in mind that the longer streaks like this go, the more susceptible they are to corrections.

 Loan Originator Perspective

-If you had the stomach to float to today you have been almost fully rewarded.
-MBS prices are near as attractive as they’ve been.
-I would cautiously wait for pricing improvements today/tomorrow and strongly recommend locking loans with as long as a 45 day window.
-Speculating things get better is just greedy.
+If you had the stomach to float to today, you would have been almost entirely rewarded.
+MBS prices are as attractive as they’ve been.
+I would wait cautiously for pricing updates today/tomorrow.
+I strongly recommend locking loans with a 45-day window.
+Speculating that things get better is just greedy.
 Pigs get fat, hogs get slaughtered. –Gus Floropoulos, VP, The Federal Savings Bank

 Today’s Best-Execution Rates